A Guide To Wardrobe Designs For Different Types Of Bedrooms

 The most important thing to consider while choosing or designing a wardrobe for any bedroom is the materials and finishes.
 The idea is to design a sturdy wardrobe that can hold a lot of your stuff and look absolutely stunning at the same time.
 Most interior designers will recommend using MDF (Medium Density Fibreboard), HDF (High-Density Fibreboard) or plywood.
 All of these materials are strong, durable and fit for wardrobes.

 On the other hand, the list of finishes for wardrobes you can choose from is neverending.
 You can opt for laminates (matte and high gloss), veneers, acrylic, lacquered glass, or glass finishes as per your budget and taste.
 However, you must understand that every bedroom has a specific purpose attached to it and therefore interior design to suit the same.
 For instance, the master bedroom is usually the most stylish bedroom in any home.
-Therefore choose a wardrobe finish like veneer or lacquered glass to blend in well with overall decor.
+Therefore choose a wardrobe finish like veneer or lacquered glass to blend in well with the overall decor.
 A wardrobe with a laminate finish in a highly stylised bedroom may not be the smartest choice.
 Hence, choose your finishes wisely.

 What Are The Different Styles Of Wardrobes?